MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM/README.md

 ---

 The project is under development.
-At the moment, static analysis is achieved using Linear FEM (element type: Hexahedra with 27Nodes)
+At the moment, static analysis is achieved using Linear FEM (element type: Hexahedra with 27Nodes).
+Besides, initial version of the dynamic motion is achieved.

 Forward Actions:
-- Add Hexahedra 8 Nodes - ADDED 👌
-- Make the program compatible with dynamic motion
+- Make the program compatible with dynamic motion (add the robot move & make compatible with the real forces coming from the legs)
 - Add Non-Linearity

 ---